johnnymakes/pioneer-updates/logs/rs-cycle-1.md

 ## Results

-* Starting the session was challenging, the lobby needs to work better.
+* Starting the session was challenging, the lobby needs to work better at collecting and keeping users engaged.

 * Micro-interactions between teams could be a nice way to stoke competition – gives teams better visibility of each other.

+* Users were well connected, but if they weren't, there wasn't much space given to establishing connections and bonds

+* "Fighting talk" – how can we spice up the competition

 ## Learnings